 If you have been convicted of a state crime that makes you deportable and are unable to get your conviction vacated by any other means, you could try to get a pardon from your state governor, pardoning panel, or prisoner review board.

 Unfortunately, in some states this process could take years.
 If you have been convicted of a federal crime that makes you deportable, you could attempt to obtain a pardon from the President of the United States.
 If you are successful in getting a pardon, the conviction will not count against you and you can avoid deportation.

 Many criminal lawyers know little or nothing about immigration law.
-They may thus counsel you in ways that would lead to a good result for most clients -- for example, to accept a plea agreement and avoid jail time -- but would be the worst possible result for an immigrant, because the crime to which you plead guilty will make you deportable.
+They might thus counsel you in ways that would lead to a good result for most clients—for example, to accept a plea agreement and avoid jail time—but that would be the worst possible result for an immigrant, because the crime to which you plead guilty will make you deportable.
 If you find that your criminal lawyer is not experienced with immigration law matters, you should also consult with an immigration attorney.